-Call us today at (920) 243-9700 if you need to know more about tooth extraction or any other service that may be beneficial for your dental health.
+Call us today at (920) 243-9700 if you need to know more about tooth extraction or wisdom teeth extraction in Raleigh NC.

 Most of us have experienced the pain and discomfort that comes with a toothache.
 Unfortunately, when there’s nothing you can do to relieve the pain, your dentist will likely propose extraction as the only solution.
 Reasons for extraction frequently include extreme tooth decay, gum disease, or an impacted or broken tooth.

 If you live in Raleigh or the surrounding areas, our team at Raleigh Dental Loft offers a wide array of dental services, including tooth extraction.
 We have been in service long enough to know what our patients need, and we are proud to offer the best possible quality of care.

 What Are Dental Extractions?

 Extractions are procedures in which a dentist removes teeth, typically because they are broken, decayed, or because the dentist needs to realign teeth properly.
 Extraction can involve pulling a tooth or removing it surgically.

 At our practice, we deal with all extractions quickly and efficiently to help you avoid additional discomfort.
 We are proud of what we do, and it’s our goal to make your visit as comfortable as possible by providing expert care that focuses on minimizing pain.

 If you are experiencing painful or sensitive teeth, or if your dentist has recommended an extraction because of a health condition, it is essential to have the procedure done as soon as possible.